-P01: It provides assistance to support a system of research projects activities.
-In other words, an extensive common theme research project subdivided into relatively smaller various projects.
+P01: It provides assistance to support a system of research project activities.
+In other words, an extensive common theme research project is subdivided into relatively smaller various projects.
 P01 also serves as an Investigator-Initiated Program Project PI, who brings in a group of other independent investigators utilizing common resources and knowledge aiming to contribute towards the singular central research focus or goal.

 P50: Specialized center award supports every aspect of the research; whether it’s basic, clinical, or translational.
 It even provides assistance to projects that may involve additional supportive actions such as extended patient-centered care necessary to the main research.
 P50 grants, unlike P01, are usually only established after NIH institutes, and centers publish an announcement of a request for applications (RFA) and their methodical needs.

 You need to pay special attention to projects’ collaboration with each other as well as the common goal at the program development stage.
 The NIH-NIAID requires you to have a minimum of two mutually related projects that are also correlated with the underline objective of the research program.
 Both or more of your interrelated projects should also have individual scientific merit to allow separate standing.
 You need to have one institution decided upon jointly among the members of investigators groups to act as the grantee.
 This grantee organization will be legally responsible for funds accountability.

 When you are ready to apply for a multi-project grant, follow through with every NIH and NIAID instruction posted on the active funding opportunity announcement (FOAs).
 Project quantity and clinical trial proposals vary according to the FOAs.

 Applying for Program Project Grants – Center Grants (P series)